-As mentioned before, present trends tell us that the proportion of the world's population who migrate overseas - is around 3.5 per cent and has been relatively stable since 1970.
-Certainly, the migrants that arrive to Europe today meet a Europe very much different from the one the migrants met in the past decades.
-In post-World War Two, the economies of Western Europe welcomed foreign labour force from countries like Turkey, Morocco and Algeria.
-In the 1970s, west European governments turned towards restricting immigration to curb the effects of the world market crisis on the national markets.
-In the 1990s, irregular migration towards Europe increased enormously after the political change of the Central-Eastern Europe countries and after the effect of the global trends on the economies of the Third world countries.12
+Although since 1945 migration came mainly from Europe and directed toward Australia, Canada, and the United States, in the late 1960s the trend changed and the main source of migrants became the developing countries such as Africa, Asia, the Caribbean and the Middle East.
+The European countries that used to send migrants became, in the 1980s, net recipients of migratory flows.
+As mentioned earlier, present trends tell us that the proportion of the world's population who migrate overseas - is around 3.6 percent and has been relatively stable since 1970.
+Certainly, the migrants who arrive in Europe today are very much different from the ones the migrants met in the past decades.
+In post-World War Two, the economies of Western Europe welcomed foreign labor forces from countries like Turkey, Morocco, and Algeria.
+In the late 1970s, west European governments turned towards restricting immigration to curb the effects of the world market crisis on the national markets.
+In the 1990s, irregular migration towards Europe increased enormously after the political change of the Central-Eastern Europe countries and after the effect of the global trends on the economies of the Third world countries.